kapiljj/ML-projects/README.md

 # ML-projects
-This repository is about building a small ML projects.
+This repository is about building a small parts ML projects.